Wells Cathedral: Early years

 The earliest remains of a building on the site are of a late-Roman mausoleum, identified during excavations in 1980.
 An abbey church was built in Wells in 705 by Aldhelm, first bishop of the newly established Diocese of Sherborne during the reign of King Ine of Wessex.
 It was dedicated to St Andrew and stood at the site of the cathedral's cloisters, where some excavated remains can be seen.
+There is a modern commemoration stone to King Ine set in the floor of the Cathedral between the nave and the transept.
 The font in the cathedral's south transept is from this church and is the oldest part of the present building.
 In 766 Cynewulf, King of Wessex, signed a charter endowing the church with eleven hides of land.
 (Note: A hide of land was a unit of land sufficient to support a family.
 Considered as a fiscal unit, the use of the hide in the Domesday Book shows that it was variable from county to county, but generally about 120 "acres" (not 120 acres each of 4840 square yards, but 120 times what a team of eight oxen could plough in a single day).)
 In 909 the seat of the diocese was moved from Sherborne to Wells.

 The first bishop of Wells was Athelm (909), who crowned King Æthelstan.
 Athelm and his nephew Dunstan both became Archbishops of Canterbury.
 During this period a choir of boys was established to sing the liturgy.
 Wells Cathedral School, which was established to educate these choirboys, dates its foundation to this point.
 There is, however, some controversy over this.
 Following the Norman Conquest, John de Villula moved the seat of the bishop from Wells to Bath in 1090.
 The church at Wells, no longer a cathedral, had a college of secular clergy.